-- 1 <or > to BT.
-Press the Menu Select button directly below BT to access the Bluetooth feature screen.

-A blinking cursor appears in the Friendly Name screen.

-- 3 Use the keypad to edit the text. - 4 Perform one of the following actions: - Press the Menu Select button directly below Ok to save the new Friendly Name and return to the Bluetooth feature screen. - Press the Menu Select button directly below Cncl to return to the Bluetooth feature screen.
+- 1 or to BT.
+Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 2 or to Friendly name and press the Menu Select button directly below Edit.
+A blinking cursor appears in the Friendly Name screen. - 3 Use the keypad to edit the text. - 4 Perform one of the following actions: - Press the Menu Select button directly below ©k to save the new Friendly Name and return to the Bluetooth feature screen. - Press the Menu Select button directly below Cnc1 to return to the Bluetooth feature screen.